 That’s very impressive.
 With a single-core CPU score of 5042, the iPad Pro 2018 shows that it surely has a beast of a processor inside.
 What’s truly crazy though, is its multi-core performance – I did not expect to see such high performance with this processor.
 How do these numbers stack up with my MacBook Pro?
 Let’s take a look:

-I have to admit, I really did not expect the A12X Bionic chip to outdo the Intel Core i7 CPU inside my MacBook Pro 2016.
-Not only does the iPad Pro 2018 show faster single core performance, but it also outperformed it in multi-core performance, something I did not expect to see!
+I have to admit, I really did not expect the A12X Bionic chip to outperform the Intel Core i7 CPU inside my MacBook Pro 2016.
+Not only does the iPad Pro 2018 show faster single core performance, but it also outperformed it in multi-core performance!

 What about GPU performance?
 Let’s take a look at how the iPad Pro 2018 did: